Skip to main content

 Interest in veterinary degrees and demand for veterinary care is high nationwide.
 Applications for veterinary medical colleges have been on the rise in recent years, averaging about 6-7% in annual growth.
 During the 2020-21 admissions cycle, the number of applicants rose by a staggering 19%.

-Moreover, of the 33 accredited veterinary schools in the nation, only five are on the east coast.
+Moreover, there are only 34 accredited veterinary schools in the nation.
 A veterinary school in New Jersey will help keep talented and high-achieving students in our state, reduce the cost of veterinary education for New Jersey residents, and attract out-of-state veterinary students to New Jersey.

 The American Veterinary Medical Association states that 57% of New Jersey households own a pet.